paritytech/shasper/README.md

 ## Status

 Currently we have an implementation of Shasper state transition validation algorithms.
-This is then combined with Substrate's Aura consensus engine to provide a simple Substrate node implementation with block authoring.
-In the future, this consensus engine will be replaced to comply with Shasper's fork choice rule specification LMD-GHOST.
+This is then combined with LMD-GHOST consensus engine to provide a simple Substrate node implementation with block authoring.

 ## Get Started